pwx22/pwx22-r75/readme.md

    - Clone this repository or download the `.hex` file from the `Compiled` folder.

 2. **Flash the Firmware**:
-   - Enter DFU mode by pressing `Fn + Shift + Esc`.
+    - Enter DFU mode by holding `Fn`, keeping `Enter` pressed, then tapping `Esc`.
     - Alternatively, press the `ESC` key while plugging in the USB cable, or use the reset button located under the space bar.
    - Use **QMK Toolbox** to flash the `lazercore.hex` file to your keyboard.

 ---